-Parameter Description do not check The selected condition is not considered in this project (topological model). unlockable The selected condition is considered in this project.
-If the condition applies, the user can unlock it with the Command Processing (in the screen of type Command Processing ).
-This unlocking action is logged in the Chronological Event List . not unlockable The selected condition is considered in this project.
-If the condition is applicable, the user cannot unlock it.
+Parameter Description do not check No check and interlocking is carried out for this condition. unlockable The interlocking conditions are checked for this condition.
+If the condition applies, the interlocking goes into operation.
+The interlocking can be unlocked by a user in the Runtime, for instance, on a Command Processing type screen.
+This unlocking action is logged in the Chronological Event List . not unlockable If the interlocking goes into operation for this condition in the Runtime, this cannot be unlocked by a user.
 The action (such as a switching command) is not carried out.